 4. Smile and Laugh at the Trivial Stuff

 Smile and laugh at whatever you think is even remotely funny.
-When you feel horrible inside, laugh on the outside.
-In the end, people will see you smiling and laughing, they won’t know how you feel inside.
-How you feel inside will actually change as a result of you smiling and laughing.
-Sometimes it’s not possible to laugh in a horrible situation, but a lot of times it is possible to find humor in almost any situation.
+When you feel horrible inside, laughing can make you feel better.
+How you feel inside can actually change as a result of you smiling and laughing.
+Sometimes it’s not possible to laugh in a horrible situation, but a lot of times it is possible to find humor in most situations.

 We hold on to years of baggage- physically and emotionally.
 Let it go!!
 You don’t need anything that will no longer serve you in your future or on your well-being journey.
 Aside from people, anything you lose most likely can be re-purchased or re-download it on the Internet anyway.
 Feel the freedom in letting go of things that can be toxic or harmful to you, no matter how long you’ve held onto them.

 Go for a walk, a run, or any activity outside.
 Not only will it help you calm down, physical activity will change your mental state.
 The physiological response to exercise will change your emotional response to an adverse situation.
 Take a deep breath and go for a walk.

 8. Connect With a Pet

 If you have a pet (or even if you don’t have a pet) try to find an animal to love on.
 You will feel much better after playing ball with a puppy.
 Any time you feel like you need a check out from a difficult situation, try hugging a fuzzy kitten or puppy.